Executable contract-first for agent-built APIs

 POST /team/invites → 403 when the client holds a viewer-scoped key.

-`glubean run contracts/` is your regression suite — same file that started red on day one.
+`glubean run contracts/` is your regression suite — the same file that started red on day one.

 `glubean projection` regenerates the surface report on every commit, so it never lies.